 The new subsidiary company 'Munich Airport International' centralized its international activities of airport management and consultancy.

 MUC Airport is located inside of three municipalities, Oberding, Hallbergmoos & Marzling, and is 18 miles northeast of Munich (25 minutes from city center) - accessible via Autobahn A-92 and A-9.

 With two very long runways and 42.3M passengers in 2016, Munich International Airport is served by a large number of major & minor, regular and low-cost airlines, offering direct and connecting flights to all points of the globe - as well as by seasonal charters to popular vacation destinations.

-Munich Airport has two passenger terminals - T1 & T2 (with new T2 Satellite) and the MAC (Munich Airport Center).
+Munich Airport has two passenger terminals - T1 & T2 (with new T2 Midfield Satellite) and the MAC (Munich Airport Center).
 For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for ground transportation open ‘Ground Transportation: /Buses & Trains.